10 expenses to keep in mind when buying a home

 05Property tax adjustment, to contribute to your municipality

 As a homeowner, you must pay your fair share of municipal and school taxes and utilities each year.
+That's right, we're not done with taxes just yet!
 At the time of sale, the notary will calculate your share for the current year based on the date on which you bought your home.

 If the sale is closed on July 1, in the middle of the year, you and the seller will each pay half the taxes.
 If the seller has already paid the taxes in full for the year, you will have to reimburse your share through the notary.
 This amount will be prorated based on how many days the seller has owned the property that year, calculated separately for school and municipal taxes.